Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Rams stats and trends

-- In Los Angeles' 11 games this season, it has four wins against the spread.

-- This season, the Rams are winless ATS when entering a game as a favorite of 12.5 points or more.
+- The Rams have yet to cover the spread this season when favored by 12.5 points or more.

-- Los Angeles' games this year have hit the over on six of 11 set point totals (54.5%).
+- Los Angeles' games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Los Angeles records more than 25.7 points, it is 4-4 against the spread and 7-1 overall.
+- Los Angeles is 4-4 against the spread and 7-1 overall this season when the team puts up more than 25.7 points.

-- In games that Los Angeles totals over 360.3 yards, the team is 4-4 against the spread and 7-1 overall.
+- Los Angeles is 4-4 against the spread and 7-1 overall when the team piles up over 360.3 yards.

-- The Rams have turned the ball over eight more times (14 total) than the Jaguars have forced a turnover (6) this season.
+- This year, the Rams have turned the ball over 14 times, eight more than the Jaguars' takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Jaguars.